shimion/builder/inc/class/readme.txt

 * Fixed: Incorrectly enqueued Glide in Lite

 = 2.8.4 =
-* Enhancement: Added a sidebar meta box with a note or button to open PBS.
+* Enhancement: Added a sidebar meta box with a note or button to open nhb.
 * Enhancement: Moved undo/redo buttons on the admin bar
 * Change: Removed the 'Frontend' tab in the backend editor.
 * Change: Removed the 'Action' section in the inspector and moved the trash tool into text formatting for easy access